EugenioIoT/java-eugenio-api/eugenio-client/README.md

 ##About
 This is an abstraction of Eugenio Api developed in Java, based on [Eugenio Api documentation](https://portal.stg.eugenio.io/api-docs/#basic-concepts).
-In the last version, the followed clients have been implemented:
+In the last version, the following clients have been implemented:

 * Auth Api
 * Schema Api